deltaepsilon/NG6-starter/TESTING.md

 }
 ```

-That was fine, but as I wrote the test for ```isSortableValue```, I realized that booleans are sortable in JavaScript as well, so I should allow booleans through as well!
+That was fine, but as I wrote the test for ```isSortableValue```, I realized that booleans are sortable in JavaScript, so I should allow booleans through as well!
 That led to a refactor:

 ```
 isSortableValue(value) {